Kopi is an email forwarder.

 You are the customer, not the product.
 Kopi will never have ads, does not engage in any kind of data harvesting and will never sell your information to anybody.

-The first two months are free so you can try it out before you buy.
-At the end of the trial period (you will be notified first) Kopi may stop forwarding mail on your keyword so that resources can be reclaimed for paying customers.
+The first month is free so you can try it out before you buy.
+At the end of the trial period (you will be notified first) Kopi may stop forwarding mail on your behalf so that resources can be reclaimed for paying customers.